Best Pit Stops from Kona to Volcano

 The Coffee Shack

 This coffee shop and restaurant is just south of Kona and right along the bluff with amazing ocean views.
-It’s a great breakfast stop that also serves lunch (sandwiches, pizza, salads) although we recommend starting your drive early to have plenty of time for stops along the way and still reach the national park before sunset.
-Grab a cup of Kona coffee, take in the first of many sweeping ocean views you’ll see today, and let’s hit the road.
+It’s a great breakfast or lunch stop.
+(We recommend leaving early so you have plenty of time for stops along the way plus the national park before sunset.)
+Grab a cup of Kona coffee and take in the first of many sweeping ocean views you’ll see today.
+Then let’s hit the road!
+(Restrooms, snacks)

 South Point